vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	</html>
 ```

-lets also add a title block, then every page that use this base should pass a tittle (good for SEO)
+let's also add a title block, then every page that uses this base should pass a title (good for SEO)
 ```html
 	<!doctype html>
 	<html lang="en">